EternalCodeTeam/Docs/docs/chatformatter/features.md

 ## 🤖👨‍💻💬 Command

-ChatFormatter only supports one command `/chatformatter reload` which reloads plugin.
+ChatFormatter only supports one command `/chatformatter` which reloads plugin.